dulvui/simondalvai.org/src/content/blog/debian-sway-v1/index.md

 # Suspend the system on 5% or lower
 SUBSYSTEM=="power_supply", ATTR{status}=="Discharging", ATTR{capacity}=="[0-5]", RUN+="/usr/bin/systemctl suspend"
 ```
-Now you are save, and your system will not self destroy itself unexpectedly.
+Now you are save and your system will not self destroy itself unexpectedly.

 ### Sway bar
 Sway comes with that tiny bar on the top or bottom, where you can see your workspaces, the time and any other info you need.